passcod/in-the-pale-darkness-of-dawn/naema/022-patra.md

 practice died out several millenia ago.

-If they could provide a safe enough haven for a fugitive servant of Hituma, that might not only bring Its favour onto their efforts, but perhaps Ashla could confirm whether Hedala was sensitive to the Force as well.
+If they could provide a safe enough haven for a fugitive servant of Hituma, that might not only bring Her favour onto their efforts, but perhaps Ashla could confirm whether Hedala was sensitive to the Force as well.
 What Patra would do with the information, he didn't know yet, but in this, more knowledge was almost always a good thing.